 Additionally, investigating the impact of new gTLDs on the security and stability of the root DNS system is challenging given the complexity of the system and its constituents, as well as the incompleteness of available data.
-For example, the validity period for some of the study results is limited in time, because the root DNS system and its interaction with the global Internet infrastructure is continuously adapting.
-Also, the complexity of the root DNS system and the limitations of the available data for this study prevent us to provide detailed explanations for all of the presented results.
-For example, we observe a growth in the total number of queries that are sent to the root DNS system (see Section 4.1.1).
-However, we cannot deduce from the data why the number of queries is growing.
+For example, the validity period for some of the study results is limited in time, because the root DNS system and its interaction with the global Internet infrastructure are continuously changing.
+Also, the complexity of the root DNS system and the limitations of the available data for this study prevent us from providing detailed explanations for all of the presented results.
+For example, we observe a growth in the total number of queries sent to the root DNS system (see Section 4.1.1), but were unable to deduce from the data why it is growing.
 In turn, the absence of such explanations reduces our options to extrapolate our observations for possible future DNS developments.
 Nevertheless we can still deduce relevant and meaningful extrapolations for some possible future developments (see Section 6).